jboss-developer/jboss-picketlink-quickstarts/picketlink-deltaspike-authorization/README.md

 picketlink-deltaspike-authorization: Demonstrate the creation of a custom authorization example using PicketLink in conjunction with @SecurityBindingType from DeltaSpike
 ======================================================
 Author: Shane Bryzak
 Level: Intermediate
 Technologies: JSF, CDI, PicketLink, Deltaspike
 Summary: Demonstrate the creation of a custom authorization example using PicketLink and @SecurityBindingType from DeltaSpike
-Prerequisites:
 Source: <https://github.com/picketlink/picketlink-quickstarts/>

 What is it?